JunYinghu/selenium-website-test-automation/doc/TestPlan.md

      	- if username / password are not provided, it require to enter username / password

    - User Click on Login button
-    	- if Make a validation of username, it requires to re-enter username, then script proceed running
+    	- Make a validation via page source code to check user login successfully.
+If not, it prints error message and it requests to re-enter failed data till correct data is provided.
-    	- esif Make a validation of password, it requires to re-enter password, then script proceed running
+    	  - validation of password, it requires to re-enter password, then script proceed running
-      - esif Make a maximum validation of wrong password, then script stops
-      - else login successfully, make a validation ensure login successfully, and then print validation text
+      - Finally all data are correct then print validation text (login successfully text)

    - Exit from browser